decentraland/comms3-transports/etc/comms3-transports.api.md

 // src/index.ts:15:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point index.d.ts
 // src/index.ts:16:3 - (ae-forgotten-export) The symbol "BFFConnection" needs to be exported by the entry point index.d.ts
 // src/index.ts:25:5 - (ae-forgotten-export) The symbol "RelaySuspensionConfig" needs to be exported by the entry point index.d.ts
+// src/types.ts:20:3 - (ae-forgotten-export) The symbol "TransportStatistics" needs to be exported by the entry point index.d.ts
-// src/types.ts:15:3 - (ae-forgotten-export) The symbol "SendOpts" needs to be exported by the entry point index.d.ts
+// src/types.ts:23:3 - (ae-forgotten-export) The symbol "SendOpts" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)